sedm0784/vim-rainbow-trails/README.markdown

 Of course!
 Rainbow Trails works NATIVELY in terminals where `'termguicolors'` is enabled, and I have METICULOUSLY selected an appropriate set of colours for use in 256-colour terminals.
 If you have fewer than 256 colours available, you may wish to configure the highlighting further.
 (See above.)

+## I have more... *specific* configuration requirements.

+Rainbow Trails suits all needs.
+Fast rainbows?
+Slow rainbows?
+Double rainbows?
+All the way?
+Consult the [:help](doc.rainbow-trails.txt).
+There's a rainbow for everyone!

 [^1]: Unicorn not included.